-A cryptocurrency enthusiast recently launched a Blockchain religion.
-In fact, this doesn’t come as a surprise to anyone because – Blockchain is a Religion.
-Hence, it was only a matter of time for it to get its own church.
+A cryptocurrency enthusiast recently launched a blockchain religion.
+In fact, this doesn’t come as a surprise to anyone because – blockchain is a religion.

 Has Blockchain Always Been a Religion?

-In the same way, we may also consider crypto-twitter as a religious community.
-On one hand, you have the inter-token heresy, while on their other, there are the evangelists pushing bold prophecies.
-Also, just like modern-day missionaries, crypto-enthusiasts and investors alike passionately spread the Blockchain gospel in hopes that more people will see the ‘light’, and convert to relying on cryptocurrencies.
-In fact, 0xΩ founder, Liston, actually refers to Bitcoin as the first “purely capitalist religion”.
+In the same way, we may also consider crypto twitter as a religious community.
+On one hand, you have the inter-token heresy, while on the other, there are the evangelists pushing bold prophecies.
+Also, just like modern-day missionaries, crypto enthusiasts and investors alike passionately spread the blockchain gospel in hopes that more people will see the ‘light’, and convert to relying on cryptocurrencies.
+In fact, 0xΩ founder, Liston, actually refers to bitcoin as the first “purely capitalist religion”.